Devilcoder2/GeoScope-NYC/README.md

  ### 8. CI/CD Pipeline and Deployment

+- Implemented a CI/CD pipeline to automate the build, and deployment processes.
+- Integrated with Git for version control and continuous integration.
-- CI/CD pipeline setup; application deployed on AWS S3.
+- Application is deployed on AWS S3, ensuring scalability, reliability, and efficient content delivery.

 ### 9. Responsive Design